Tracking parameters explained

 What are tracking parameters?

-Extra values appended to URLs (e.g., utm_*, fbclid, gclid) for attribution.
+Extra values in URLs (e.g. utm_*, fbclid, gclid) used for attribution.
 They usually appear after the ?.

-Often yes when forwarding to other people: links become shorter and carry less unnecessary context.
-For your own measurement, keeping them can make sense.
+When forwarding links to other people, often yes: URLs become shorter and leak less context.
+For your own measurement, they can be useful.

-No. Many parameters are functional (language, search, filters, IDs).
+No. Many are functional (language, filters, IDs).
 Good practice: remove standard tracking and review functional parameters intentionally.

 Does SafeShare remove all tracking?

 No. SafeShare cleans URL parameters.
-It does not protect against IP logs, fingerprinting, or post-login tracking.
+It does not protect against IP logs, fingerprinting, or tracking after login.